-To donate to our Centenary Fund please complete the Donation Form*
+To donate to our Centenary Fund please complete the Donation Form*Go to Donation Form

 The Christian Aid project supports the work of the Justice, Peace and Reconciliation Committee of the Episcopal Church of South Sudan – a country riven by violence and one of the poorest in the world.

 The funds raised will go towards supporting those involved in essential peace-building activities in South Sudan such as trauma healing, advocacy, workshops and peace prayer vigils and training for community leaders.